Runners & Riders: Sky Pol Ed -

 Ed Conway – Impressive journalist and writes authoritatively about economics.
 During elections he has covered politics well.
 Guido’s outside bet.

-Amol Rajan – has not publicly ruled himself out of for the job.
+Amol Rajan – has not publicly ruled himself out for the job.